climbingandcoding/engi-1331-matlab/PracticeProblems/README.md

 The problems should all be the same, but what problem 20 is for you may be problem 19 or 21 on here.

-Below, there is a table of contents for the topics covered in each practice problem.
+Below, there is a table of contents for the topics covered in each practice problem:

 **'[]' Tool:**
 P12